-Truancy
+• Truancy

-(irregular attendance) consists of an accumulation of any of the items defined in the following circumstances.
-The students will be dealt with by receiving a (UNV) for Unexcused Absence or (ETUX) for excessive tardy.
-Truancy can also consist of an accumulation of excused absences (DOC) with other absences.
+Irregular attendance consists of an accumulation of any of the items defined in the following circumstances.
+The students will be dealt with by receiving a (UNV) for Unexcused Absence or (ETUX) for excessive tardiness.
+Truancy can also consist of an accumulation of excused absences (DOC or VER) with other absences.

-- A. Attending school and leaving the building or grounds without permission - B. Riding the bus to school and not reporting to class. - C. Leaving school property. - D. Not reporting to class. - E. When neither the school nor parents know the student's whereabouts. - F. Being out of school or off school property for reasons not excusable by the administration will be considered truancy. - G. Non-attendance of assigned classes. - H. Once a student arrives at school for the day, he/she is considered "in attendance" and may not leave the school property without permission. - I. Being in areas designated as "off limits" to students. - J. Arriving over 10 minutes late to 1st hour or 5 minutes late to other hours. - K. A student is considered tardy to a class if not in the classroom when the bell stops ringing (unless the student has received a pass from a teacher or administrator to arrive to class after the bell). - L. Loitering in the halls, lavatories, etc.
+- A. Attending school and leaving the building or grounds without permission - B. Riding the bus to school and not reporting to class. - C. Leaving school property. - D. Not reporting to class or non-attendance of assigned classes. - E. When neither the school nor parents know the student's whereabouts. - F. Being out of school or off school property for reasons not excusable by the administration will be considered truancy. - G. Once a student arrives at school for the day, he/she is considered "in attendance" and may not leave the school property without permission. - H. Being in areas designated as "off limits" to students. - I. Arriving over 10 minutes late to 1st hour or 5 minutes late to other hours. - J. A student is considered tardy to a class if not in the classroom when the bell stops ringing (unless the student has received a pass from a teacher or administrator to arrive at class after the bell). - K. Loitering in the halls, lavatories, etc., or otherwise out of the assigned area during class.

-Students under 16 years of age that accumulate 15 or more absences in one or more classes per term may be referred to the County Truancy Office (Compulsory School Attendance Law MCLA 380.1561.)
+Students under 16 years of age who accumulate 10 or more absences in one or more classes per term may be referred to the County Truancy Office (Compulsory School Attendance Law MCLA 380.1561.)
+Repeated patterns of truancy/irregular attendance may result in an Expulsion Referral for Persistent Disobedience.

-Students over 16 years of age that accumulate 15 or more absences in one or more classes per term may also receive a "Drop/Withdrawal Warning Letter."
-Refusal to comply with returning to school and maintaining regular attendance after receipt of a "Drop/Withdrawal Warning Letter" may result in up to a 9-day suspension or a "Drop/ Withdrawal Notice."
+Students over 16 years of age who accumulate 10 or more absences in one or more classes per term may also receive a "Drop/Withdrawal Warning Letter."
+Refusal to comply with returning to school and maintaining regular attendance after receipt of a "Drop/Withdrawal Warning Letter" may result in up to a 9-day suspension or a "Drop/Withdrawal Notice."